 EVE ENSLER: Well, I think there were several factors that kind of inspired me to do this.
 One was having worked in the movement to end violence against women for 21 years and looking at the recent iteration of #MeToo, how many women have broken the silence, how many women have told their stories, how many women have called men out.
-We see a few men losing their jobs, white men in particular getting them back fairly quickly.
+We see a few men losing their jobs—white men, in particular, getting them back fairly quickly.
 We see a couple of people maybe going to prison, some losing status.

-JUAN GONZÁLEZ: It’s a really powerful book.
+JUAN GONZÁLEZ: Well, it’s a really powerful book.
 What you have to do in order to achieve that goal is to actually, in essence, do an autobiography of your own father, go into his own development, his own history, what he was feeling.
 And I’m wondering—it must’ve been emotionally draining to have to write this.

-EVE ENSLER: Slightly. [laugh] I mean, I think for many of us—and I just want to say this book is an offering; it’s not a prescription.
+EVE ENSLER: Slightly.
+I mean, I think, for many of us—and I just want to say this book is an offering; it’s not a prescription.
 I think there are many people who have no desire for an apology and don’t want to hear an apology, and I was certainly that way for many, many years of my life.
 It’s not a have-to.
 It’s like, if this works for you, do it.

 AMY GOODMAN: Talk about what happened to you.
-You talk about your father as Shadow Man.
+You talk about your father as “Shadow Man.”
+Explain what happened.

-EVE ENSLER: Well, I think for my father, he was brought up in that era—he was a child that was born long after the last child in the family, like 15 years.
+EVE ENSLER: Well, I think, for my father, he was brought up in that era.
+He was a child that was born long after the last child in the family, like 15 years.
 He was going to be that golden boy who was going to take the family to a whole new direction and raise their economic status.
 And he was adored.
 But adoration is a very damaging thing.
 It doesn’t allow you to be a human being.
 You can’t be messed up.
 You can’t make mistakes.
 You can’t be tender.
 You can’t cry.
 You can’t be lost.
-So my father, all those feelings that he had, he just kept pushing underground and pushing underground and pushing underground.
-And then he kind of created this very charming veneer which he adapted from the movies and Cary Grant and all those kind of contemporary movie stars at that time.
-So all that dark, disturbing—the stuff he was not allowing him to accept got pushed under.
+So, my father, all those feelings that he had, he just kept pushing underground and pushing underground and pushing underground.
+And then he kind of created this very charming veneer, which he adapted from the movies and Cary Grant and all those kind of contemporary movie stars at that time.
+So, all that dark, disturbing—you know, the stuff he was not allowing him to accept got pushed under.

-And I think at my birth, the kind of birth of his tender baby daughter, evoked so much tenderness in my father and so much vulnerability in my father that he had no capacity to deal with that because he had smothered his own.
+And I think, at my birth, the kind of birth of his tender baby daughter evoked so much tenderness in my father and so much vulnerability in my father that he had no capacity to deal with that, because he had smothered his own.
 He had smothered his own heart.
-He didn’t have any way to go, “Oh, my God.”
-And so what he did is what the Shadow Man would do.
+He didn’t have any way to go, “Oh my god.”
+And so, what he did is what the Shadow Man would do.
 He went for it.
 He had it.
 He raped it.
 He grabbed it.
 He took it.
 He diminished it.
 You know what I mean?
 He conquered it.
 He had dominion over it, rather than just letting himself be at the mercy of it.

 I was listening to Arundhati Roy the other night talk about leaving bauxite in the mountains.
 Can you just look at the mountains?
 Can you just leave the bauxite in the mountains?
-And I was thinking, it is no different than women’s bodies or a little girl’s body.
+And I was thinking, it’s no different than women’s bodies or a little girl’s body.
 Can you just honor the tenderness?
 Can you just look at the tenderness and appreciate the tenderness?
 And the answer is, if you don’t have a capacity to be vulnerable, if you don’t have a capacity to stand in your own tenderness, no, you have to seize it and dominate it and exploit it and take it.
-And sex is the way and rape is the way to avoid that tenderness.
+And sex is the way, and rape is the way, to avoid that tenderness.
 So I think that began the journey.

-EVE ENSLER: Mmhmm.
-Mmhmm.
+EVE ENSLER: Mm-hmm.
+Mm-hmm.

 AMY GOODMAN: And how did you recall these memories?

-And I’ll tell you something interesting that I learned, and I want to say this to other survivors: we carry our perpetrator inside us.
+And I’ll tell you something interesting that I learned, and I want to say this to other survivors: We carry our perpetrator inside us.
 We carry them.
 If someone enters your body, if someone beats you, if someone harasses you, if someone rapes you, they enter you.
 And particularly family members, because we live with them.
 We know their movements.
 We know their footsteps.
 We know what the sound of a cocktail sounds like after four.
 We know what that can do to us, if they’re going to beat us, if they’re going to harm us.

 So I had been in dialogue with my father for many, many years, whether it was conscious or not, inside me.
 And what I realized in the course of writing this book is that we can actually turn the perpetrator inside us in another direction.
 I actually could change my father inside me from a monster to an apologist, from a monolithic creature to a broken, real human—tender human being.

-JUAN GONZÁLEZ: And the impact on the rest of your family and the failure of others
+JUAN GONZÁLEZ: And the impact on the rest of your family, and the failure of others

 around you, especially in terms of your mother, to protect you?